blacklightpy/vaultofknowledge/History/Periods of Archaeological History.md

-The periods of history can be classified into Eons > Eras > Periods > Epochs > Ages We are presently in the Holocene Epoch, since the end of the last Ice Age.
+The periods of history can be classified into Eons > Eras > Periods > Epochs > Ages We are presently in the Holocene Epoch, since the end of the last Ice Age, ~11,700 years ago.

+# Archaeological Ages

 This is different for different regions (Levant, Indus River Valley, Greece, etc.)